 As you might expect, this has led to a black market in Fortnite accounts, a market in which players can buy accounts without having to spend quite what they'd spend legitimately or play quite as much as they'd have to play if they'd like to earn those cosmetics.

-Getting involved with these sites can be incredibly risky, though, and the upsides really aren't worth the risks.
+Getting involved with these Fortnite account generators can be incredibly risky, though, and the upsides really aren't worth the risks.

 They might even promise to hook you up with a number of different cheats and trainers which will help you to dominate the game without having to worry about your actual skill level.